Power to the People !!!

 Q11 What about the PR vote that independent candidates will lose?

 A11 OSA is not a political party and will not be on the PR ballot.
-We are focused on assisting individuals to get elected.
-Therefore, voters can vote for an independent candidate and choose the political party of their choice on the PR ballot.
+We are working with residents associations and other organisations to register under section 15A of the Electoral Act in order to capture the PR vote

 Q12 Is there any possibility that independent candidates could become part of coalition governments?